Code-Institute-Submissions/my-first-project-6/README.md

 ### Known Bugs

-- All links will function, but the social media links will open the main page of that particular platform.
+- All links will function, but the social media links will open the homepage of that particular platform.
 The "Submit" button has not been assigned any function.

 - All links will function, but the social media links will open the main page of that particular platform.
 The "Submit" button has not been assigned any function.

 - This site was tested across multiple screen sizes on Chrome, Microsoft Edge and Firefox.
 To ensure compatibility and responsiveness it was also tested on an android based mobile device (Samsung S7 Edge).
-In some mobiles, there is a gap that exists on the side which is probably due to the large size banner image.

 - The text and card-decks will properly align on every screen size.